 Data privacy is related to, but not the same as, data security.
-To be sure, they have some overlapping obligations:
+They do have some overlapping obligations:

-- Access control: Authorized access to and use of data is the cornerstone of privacy, and possible only through security.
+- Access control: Preventing unauthorized access to and use of data is the cornerstone of privacy, and possible only through security.

-- Accuracy and integrity of the data: Making sure that data is accurate and not altered is both a privacy and a security concern.
+- Integrity of the data: Making sure that data is accurate and not altered is both a privacy and a security concern.

 But privacy and security have different emphases.
-Data security is concerned with assuring the confidentiality, integrity, and availability of data.
-Security professionals are tasked with implementing cybersecurity measures such as authorization, data encryption, preventing data breaches, and defending against malicious attacks.
+Data security is concerned with ensuring the confidentiality, integrity, and availability of all data.
+Security professionals implement cybersecurity measures such as authorization and data encryption.
+They prevent data breaches and defend against malicious attacks.

-Data privacy, by contrast, focuses on how and to what extent businesses may collect and process information about individuals.
-Privacy rules determine what types of PII may be collected, about whom, and what can be done with it.
+Data privacy, by contrast, focuses on information about individuals.
+Privacy rules determine what types of PII may be collected, about whom, to what extent, and what can be done with it.
 Businesses must ensure that only the appropriate access rights are granted to people in the organization, to partners with which they share data, and to the general public.
-Data privacy officers can also preserve data privacy by anonymizing personally identifiable data for those who lack the need or rights to view it.

 How Talend facilitates data privacy

-Talend Data Fabric is an important tool for businesses who want a software platform for managing data privacy.
-It lets companies securely administer data regardless of whether the data is in the cloud or on premises.
+Talend Data Fabric is an important tool for businesses who want a software platform for achieving data health and managing data privacy.
+Companies use it to securely administer data regardless of whether the data is in the cloud or on-premises.
 Talend Data Fabric enables businesses to keep their data in compliance with data privacy, data security, and data governance best practices, laws, and regulations.
 It lets organizations classify data as PII and secure and restrict its access.
 Try it for free and see how Talend Data Fabric can aid your data privacy practices.